 Traveller self-isolation required?
 Travel restrictions?
-British Columbia (BC) No self-isolation for domestic travellers entering BC As of July 30, all non-resident travel to Haida Gwaii is restricted; otherwise, no travel restrictions for domestic travellers entering BC Alberta (AB) No self-isolation for domestic travellers entering AB No travel restrictions for domestic travellers entering AB Saskatchewan (SK) No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK Manitoba 2 (MB) Residents of Western Canada and Northwestern Ontario do not need to self-isolate for 14 days when entering MB; 14-day self-isolation for all other domestic travellers entering MB, except for essential workers.
+British Columbia 2 (BC) No self-isolation for domestic travellers entering BC All non-resident travel to Haida Gwaii is restricted; otherwise, no travel restrictions for domestic travellers entering BC Alberta3 (AB) No self-isolation for domestic travellers entering AB.
+Starting November 2, eligible international travellers returning to Alberta at the Calgary International Airport or Coutts land border crossing can participate in a pilot program that will allow them to quarantine for less time provided they test negative for COVID- 19 and if they commit to following specific public health and testing measures.
+No travel restrictions for domestic travellers entering AB Saskatchewan (SK) No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK Manitoba 4 (MB) Residents of Western Canada and Northwestern Ontario do not need to self-isolate for 14 days when entering MB; 14-day self-isolation for all other domestic travellers entering MB, except for essential workers.
 No travel restrictions for domestic travellers entering MB, but self-isolation required (except for residents of Western Canada and Northwestern Ontario).
 Beginning September 3, Manitoba will be re-implementing travel restrictions to northern Manitoba, but travellers will be permitted to travel directly to resorts, lodges and campgrounds.
-Ontario (ON) No self-isolation for domestic travellers entering ON No travel restrictions for domestic travellers entering ON.
-Travel between regions within ON, especially from higher transmission to lower transmission areas, should only be for essential purposes Quebec 3 (QC) No self-isolation for domestic travellers entering QC No travel restrictions for domestic travellers entering QC.
-Residents of a region or territory within QC that is designated as a "Red" zone must avoid travelling to "Green", "Yellow" or "Orange" zones and outside of Quebec, inter-regional travel is also not recommended for regions in the "Orange" zone, and access is not allowed to Nunavik and James Bay
+Ontario 5 (ON) No self-isolation for domestic travellers entering ON No travel restrictions for domestic travellers entering ON.
+Travel between regions within ON, especially from higher transmission to lower transmission areas, should only be for essential purposes.